How To Answer: Why Did You Leave Your Last Job (with Sample Answers)

 • The commute is too long

-These are all valid reasons why someone may leave but you should avoid some of them or put more thought into your response.
-You do not want to come across as rude and desperate, so you need to ensure your answers are mindful.
+These are all valid reasons why someone may leave, but you should avoid some of them or put more thought into your response.
+You do not want to come across as rude and desperate, so you must ensure your answers are mindful.

 — Job Description Library

-While you do not need to go into excess detail, make sure to word your answer in such a way that reflects your good and ambitious nature.
+While you do not need to go into excess detail, make sure to word your answer to reflect your excellent and ambitious nature.

 Title: Answering why you left your last job